Photo by Ellen Friedman 2016

 Poems in journals

-(sometimes more than once): A Capella Zoo, A Fine Madness, Adanna, Amoskeag Journal, Atlanta Review, Barrow Street (featured), Beloit Poetry Journal, Bleeding on the Page, Blue Ink, Boston Globe, Boston Review (featured), Chautauqua Literary Review, Chelsea, CHEST, Christian Science Monitor, Conscience, Construction, Crab Creek Review, Crazyhorse, Crazy Quilt, Cream City Review, Di Mezzo Il Mare, Frisk, Green Mountains Review, Greensboro Review, Hotel Amerika, Hootenanny, Hospice, Hubbub, Iowa Review, Ironwood, Larcom Review, Many Mountains Moving, Marlboro Review, Massachusetts Review, Mayday Magazine, Minnesota Review, National Poetry Review, Negative Capability, No Tell Motel, Notre Dame, Ozone Park, Phoenix, Pleiades, Ploughshares, Poetry Daily, Poetry East, Poetry Northwest, Rattapallax, Red Brick Review, River Oak, Seneca Review, Slice, Southern Poetry Review, Spillway, The Journal, Third Coast, Tar River, TriQuarterly, Washington Post, Women Arts Journal, Worcester Review, World Letter, Write Action Anthology, Yankee Magazine, Zone 3, others.
+(sometimes more than once): A Capella Zoo, A Fine Madness, Adanna, Alice Blue Review, Amoskeag Journal, Atlanta Review, Barrow Street (featured), Beloit Poetry Journal, Bleeding on the Page, Bloodroot, Blue Ink, Boston Globe, Boston Review (featured), Chautauqua Literary Review, Chelsea, CHEST, Christian Science Monitor, Cider Press Review, Conscience, Construction, Crab Creek Review, Crazyhorse, Crazy Quilt, Cream City Review, Cross, Daily Vonnegut, Di Mezzo Il Mare, DIAGRAM, Frisk, Green Mountains Review, Greensboro Review, Hotel Amerika, Hootenanny, Hospice, Hubbub, Inflectionist, Iowa Review, Ironwood, JuxtaProse, Larcom Review, Many Mountains Moving, Marlboro Review, Massachusetts Review, Mayday Magazine, Minnesota Review, National Poetry Review, Negative Capability, No Tell Motel, Notre Dame, Ozone Park, Phoenix, Pleiades, Ploughshares, Poetry Daily, Poetry East, Poetry Northwest, Rattapallax, Red Brick Review, River Oak, Seneca Review, Slice, Southern Poetry Review, Spillway, Spittoon, The Journal, Talisman, Third Coast, Tar River, TriQuarterly, Upstairs at Duroc (Paris), Washington Post, Women Arts Journal, Worcester Review, World Letter, Write Action Anthology, Yale Letters, Yankee Magazine, Zone 3, others.

 Awards & Honors: